chuank/node-red-contrib-sparkcore/README.md

 ---

   **Is this the same thing as the Particle IoT Rules Engine?**
   Conceptually, they are identical. `node-red-contrib-particle` has been around as an open-source project and maintained since 2015, when Node-RED was still in its early stages.
-The Particle IoT Rules Engine is a separate product delivered by Particle that runs atop the same Node-RED framework.
+The Particle IoT Rules Engine is a separate product delivered by Particle.io that runs atop the same Node-RED framework.
 From the early documentation, it appears that the IoT Rules Engine node possesses very similar node configuration options for each Particle node. `node-red-contrib-particle` is free for use, but requires you to set up your own Node-RED environment.
+I would imagine that the IoT Rules Engine provides a faster entry point to the Node-RED environment.

   **I keep getting an Error in the ParticleSSE node!**
   It's likely your Particle.io access token is incorrect.
 Regenerate a new token in build.particle.io, and try again with the new token in the configuration node.